 But literature, like every legitimate art, consists fundamentally of two components: subject and style.

 Style is how she presents it.

-Many people derive no such pleasure from style, and that’s just fine.
+Many people derive no such pleasure from style, and that’s fine.
 These are the people for whom Top Gun and The Da Vinci Code are models of storytelling.
-These are the the ones who admonish us to “ruthlessly cut” and “slay your darlings,” and who may very well slay you if, for instance, you end a chapter with a character falling asleep.
+These are the the people who admonish us to “ruthlessly cut” and “slay your darlings” — who may very well slay you if, for instance, you end a chapter with a character falling asleep.

 The alternative is not tightly plotted commercial fiction, or nothing.

 There are, moreover, plenty of books and stories that have excellent and complicated plots and possess sophisticated beautiful styles, all at the same time.

 Here’s what I want to say: there is a formula (of sorts) to storytelling, but it’s not as rigid as many would have you believe.
 And, furthermore, books can be loosely plotted — even poorly plotted, or even flawed — and still be beautiful, and contain beautiful, convincing characters.